 To do en passant first you should make sure that the opponent’s pawn is on its starting square and your pawn is on its 5th rank of the adjacent file.
 In this situation, as soon as the opponent moves its pawn you could capture it assuming it moved only one square and occupy that square.

-Here’s an awesome video by Chess Talk which explains en passant.
+You can watch this video by Chess Talk about en passant.

 Is En Passant Legal In Tournaments?